 Just as much a celebrity in the photography world as the 50mm.
 The 35mm grew to fame with its multitude of applications and videography use.

 As such, every camera brand on the planet has a hundred different versions of this same lens.
-Canon have a rather memorable one.
+Canon has a rather memorable one.

 The Canon EF 35mm f/1.4L II USM is an updated version of its predecessor with notable improvements.
 This lens is not small or light, but it is an impressive performer.

-It delivers remarkable image quality at an extreme wide aperture.
+It delivers remarkable image quality at an extremely wide aperture.
 We guarantee it will make any low light photographer weak in the knees.

 The lens focuses to 11 inches, impressive for a 35mm.
 This lens is very sharp, especially for being so wide open.

 There is a big jump in clarity from other models.
 Especially when compared to the Tamron or Sigma equivalent.

 You’ll get the best quality photos when shooting at f/1.4 with the company’s most demanding image sensor, the 50MP full-frame.